 It really is okay to take time to look after your mental health, to have that safe, confidential space to talk about the issues that are concerning you.
 There are times when we need someone to talk to, who will really listen without judgement, accepting you for who you are.

-I am a warm and friendly person, so please don't be scared to take that step to contact me.
-I can offer you a free 30 minute meeting to see if we would both decide to work together.
-There is no obligation and you may wish time to reflect before making a decision.
+If you connect to my profile please take that step to contact me.
+It can cause anxiety to take the step but I am a friendly down to earth person with a good sense of humour and I’m here to put you at your ease.
+I can offer you an initial 30 minute telephone consultation to see if we would both decide to work together.
+This is a mutual decision as a counsellor I need to work work within my own experience.
+There is no obligation to go forward and you may wish time to reflect before making a decision.
 Sessions are generally weekly but can be two weekly.
 It is important to meet regularly and that you actively engage in the counselling process, this is what it is about after all.

 I am an individual member of the British Association of Counsellors and Psychotherapists and adhere to the Ethical Framework for the Counselling Professions (2018).

 BA (Hons) Humanistic Counselling (University of Chichester) - 2019 - 2021

 Diploma in Humanistic Counselling (University of Chichester) - 2017 - 2019